Bregenz Forest: Modern and contemporary architecture

 The Neue Vorarlberger Bauschule developed organically in the second half of the 20th century and always involved local craftsmen in the building process.
 With still recognizable typical Vorarlberg architecture, it combines tradition and modernity: clear lines, glass and local wood.
 Its harmonious mixture creates interesting contrasts like in half-timbered houses.
 Comfort and quality of life play a central role in the design of new houses in Vorarlberg.
 In many renovations of private homes and public buildings, local wood is preferred, which means that energy consumption can be minimised.

-Well-known award-winning architectural projects are the Kunsthaus Bregenz, the vorarlberg museum in Bregenz, the Michelehof Hard and the Hotel Krone Hittisau.
+Well-known award-winning architectural projects are the Werkraum Haus in Andelsbuch (workroom house), Frauenmuseum Hittisau (women's museum), the Angelika Kauffmann Museum Schwarzenberg and the chapel Salgenreute in Krumbach.

 In 2014, the modern architectural project BUS:STOP Krumbach was completed.
 When the municipality of Krumbach decided to rebuild seven bus stops in 2010, they hired seven international architects to design bus shelters.
 Local craftsmen executed their designs.
 While each stop differs in design, the bus stops are all meant to uniquely integrate architecture into the natural surroundings.

 The Werkraum Bregenzerwald is an association of craftsmen in the Bregenz Forest founded in 1999.
 It aims at networking and supporting craft, design and technology businesses in the area.
 The publicly accessible place is used to present the craftsmanship, to promote building culture in cooperation with architects and to increase design competence and quality of craftsmanship with the preferred involvement of young people.
 The associated workshop building was designed by Peter Zumthor.
 The building was awarded the Austrian Builders' Prize (Österreichischer Bauherrenpreis) in 2014 and 2015.